Liberal Studies Program > Current Student Resources >

 To find information about an individual student’s progress toward meeting their LSP requirements, you will need to log on to Campus Connect.

 If the student is one of your designated or assigned advisees, you will have access to their Degree Progress Report (DPR).
 Look in your alphabetical listing of your advisees to find the student of interest, and then scroll over to the far right in this box to find the DPR column.
-If the student is not one of your official academic advisees, he or she will have to personally log onto Campus Connection to
+If the student is not one of your official academic advisees, he or she will have to personally log onto Campus Connect to

 gain access to his or her Degree Progress Report.